 Further down the scale the Philips Series 3000 Body Groom is a simpler design, with combs of various lengths if you just want to be trimmed rather than eel-like.

 If you want full smoothness, arguably your best option is the Braun BG5030 Body Trimmer.
 This is an 'interesting' hybrid device that combines a powered trimmer with a Gillette razor blade.
-This does slightly prompt the question, 'Why not just use a normal razer blade?'
+This does slightly prompt the question, 'why not just use a normal razer blade?'

-All these devices are fully waterproof and have batteries good for 50 minutes to 2 hours of unadulterated shaping, trimming and pubic topiary.
+Rest assurred though, all of the devices are fully waterproof and have batteries good for 50 minutes to 2 hours of unadulterated shaping, trimming and pubic topiary.

 How to buy the best body groomer / manscaper for men